VCSI: Git Delivery Method in OIEP

 2. In Select Delivery Method, choose Git Delivery.

-4. For a remote delivery, in Remote git repository URI, from the dropdown, select a URI for the remote repository.
+4. In Remote git repository URI, from the dropdown, select a URI for the remote repository.

 5. In Git branch, from the dropdown, select the name of the branch where the delivery is published.